dadeke/mod_checkout_lightbox_pagseguro/README.md

 # Checkout Lightbox with PagSeguro

-Module "Checkout Lightbox com PagSeguro" developer for Joomla.
+Module "Checkout Lightbox with PagSeguro" developer for Joomla.

 Please refer questions about this extension in https://groups.google.com/forum/#!forum/checkout-lightbox-with-pagseguro